Adolis García Player Props: Rangers vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Cardinals have a 4.24 team ERA that ranks 16th among all league pitching staffs.
+- The Cardinals have a 4.24 team ERA that ranks 16th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the 10th-fewest home runs in baseball (61 total, one per game).
+- The Cardinals give up the eighth-fewest home runs in baseball (61 total, one per game).

-- The Cardinals are sending Wainwright (2-1) to the mound for his sixth start of the season.
-He is 2-1 with a 6.15 ERA and 16 strikeouts in 26 1/3 innings pitched.
+- Liberatore (1-1) gets the starting nod for the Cardinals, his third this season.

-- In his last time out on Monday against the Kansas City Royals, the righty tossed five innings, giving up three earned runs while surrendering nine hits.
+- The left-hander last pitched on Friday, May 26 against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up five hits.

-- The 41-year-old has put up a 6.15 ERA and 5.5 strikeouts per nine innings in five games this season, while allowing a batting average of .325 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.